Requirements

 Database

-The only service dependency strictly required by Anchore Enterprise is a PostgreSQL database (13.0 or higher) that all services connect to, but do not use for communication beyond some very simple service registration/lookup processes.
+The only service dependency strictly required by Anchore Enterprise is a PostgreSQL database (17.x or higher) that all services connect to.
 The database is centralized simply for ease of management and operation.
-For more information, go to Anchore Enterprise Architecture.
-Anchore Enterprise uses this database to provide persistent storage for image, policy and analysis data.
+For an architectural overview, go to Anchore Enterprise Architecture.

 A PostgreSQL database ships with the default deployment mechanisms for Anchore Enterprise.
 This is often referred to as the Anchore-managed database.
 This can be run in a container, as configured in the example Docker Compose file and default Helm values file.

 The PostgreSQL database requirement can also be provided as an external service to Anchore Enterprise.
-PostgreSQL compatible databases, such as Amazon RDS for PostgreSQL, can be used for highly-scalable cloud deployments.
+PostgreSQL databases, such as Amazon RDS for PostgreSQL, can be used for highly-scalable cloud deployments.

 Network